ash-bell/Consensus_Gene_Caller/README.md

 ./genecaller.py -i Lambda_phage_GCF_000840245.1.fasta -o outdir -gc all --trna all --database pvog pfam -p AllvogHMMprofiles/pVOG.hmm -f Pfam-A.hmm
 ./gene_stats.py -i outdir/gene_clusters.tsv -o outdir2
 ```
-I looked through each genecall from the `gene_statistics.tsv` file for coding regions and highlighted the ones I think were correct.
-I have attached my curation results here: Green = probable, Red = unlikely, Blue = maybe (I plotted both to show the difference).
+I manually looked through each genecall from the `gene_statistics.tsv` file for coding regions and highlighted the ones I think were correct.
+I have attached my curation results (here)[https://github.com/ash-bell/Consensus_Gene_Caller/blob/master/gene_statistics.xlsx]: Green = probable, Red = unlikely, Blue = maybe (I plotted both to show the difference).
 I found it easiest to take a page out of the SEA-PHAGES protocol and to plot all the genes separated by indiviual genecallers.
-Script is here if want to do that.
+Example script is (here)[https://github.com/ash-bell/Consensus_Gene_Caller/blob/master/plot_genes.RScript] if want to do that.
 Each and every genecall needs to be compared to simular ones to determind if they are correct.
 Generally I find anything with a score >-3 is more probable and <-3.5 less likely.
 Sometimes the same gene is genecalled backwards (Glimmer-Prodigal).
 When I am unsure I usually refered to the gene with the smallest e-val as the correct one.
-Here are my final genecalls.
+Here are my final genecalls visualised with the gggenes R library.

-To view each of the genecalls, I used gggenes, an R library

 ```
 require(ggfittext)